Constitutional Right Party

+History

 The party contested the 1975 parliament election, obtaining 1.6% of the national vote and winning one seat.
 In the 1979 parliament election the party won 1.2% of the votes but no seat.
 The most seats the party ever held were two (1973–75 and 1986–87), although in both cases, one seat was gained by a defection.

 At the 1978 Finnish presidential election, the party supported Ahti Salonen, a social democrat critical of Kekkonen and SDP's support of Kekkonen.
 At the 1982 election, however, the party supported Mauno Koivisto, in order to ensure Ahti Karjalainen, whom they regarded as too Soviet-friendly, would not succeed as a 'dark horse'.

+Constitutional Right Party rallied every 17 July in a big numbers, as Finland got its Republican-based governmental basic rule in that date in 1919.

+Although skinheads in Finland were mostly not involved in parliamentary politics, some sought a serious political outlet and joined the youth wing of the POP.
+Some of the founders of POP included sympathetic radical nationalists (first chairman of POP Ilpo Järvinen was an SS-Company veteran), and the only competitors of the POP were Pekka Siitoin's illegal extremist militant groups that were either too radical or eccentric.

+POP also supported the Afghan mujahideen in their struggle against the Soviet Union, and there was a Mujahideen delegation in the 1986 POP party congress.

+After the collapse of POP in 1993, city councillor and POP vice-Chairman Matti Järviharju founded the neo-fascist Patriotic People's Movement (1993).

+Ideology

 Constitutional Right Party was the only Finnish political party which openly rallied Finland for joining the European Economic Community in 1988.

-Constitutional Right Party rallied every 17 July in a big numbers because that date was the day when Finland got its Republican-based governmental basic rule in 1919.